gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example deprecation
 -->

+### Sonar Plugin and Sonar Runner Plugins

+[As we said in June](https://discuss.gradle.org/t/important-changes-to-gradle-sonarqube-support/10252), SonarSource now maintains their own Gradle integration plugin.
+We have deprecated the built-in Sonar and Sonar Runner plugins in favor of theirs.
+We will not be removing the built-in plugins at this time, but we will no longer be adding new features to them.

 ## Potential breaking changes

 We upgraded Gradle to use Groovy 2.4.4.
 This should be transparent to the majority of users, however it can imply some minor breaking changes.